 which is another of my frequent phrases I like to say to realign the universe when my nerves are tested.
 What’s this got to do with intolerance.
 Well, I was getting to that bit.

-Recently I did one of those home test kits, this one got sent to a lab though so I didn’t have to faff about with matching up colour blobs on a piece of card!
+In June 2016 I did one of those home test kits, this one got sent to a lab though so I didn’t have to faff about with matching up colour blobs on a piece of card!
 The results came back 50/50; as I had already suspected and a total surprise.
 The scientific evidence of these home kits says that the results cannot be taken as an true diagnosis.
-There was an interesting piece on Channel Four’s Trust me I’m a Doctor’ recently (Sept 2016) that said an intolerance test will simply identify what you ate recently and what antibodies were released into your system to counteract it, in other words the test if done twice in one week would give totally different result.
+There was an interesting piece on Channel Four’s Trust me I’m a Doctor’ (Sept 2016) that said an intolerance test will simply identify what you ate recently and what antibodies were released into your system to counteract it, in other words the test if done twice in one week would give totally different result.
 I get that, and I understand…however…my results came back with Cows Milk being a total no-no, followed by Corn, Barley, Egg White and Potato to name but a few.

 The milk was no shock, in fact subconsciously I’d think I’d already made the change to alternative milk products as I’d started adding nut milks to my cereals and was trying to reduce the milk in my tea.
 The potato was initially a shock but on reflection it explained why I felt sick every time I cooked oven chips, it was as if I was pregnant again and my sense of smell was heightened and disgusted by certain odours.
 Since eliminating potato from my diet I’ve made one mistake of eating 3 roast potato’s whilst away for the weekend.
 I went into auto pilot at the carvery serving hatch! before I set down my knife and fork at the end of the meal my tummy had swollen to look like I was in my third trimester!